XiaoFengMai/data-engineering-project-311-Requests-Analytics/README.md

 - Decision-making becomes reactive instead of data-driven Without an automated system, analysts must manually download, clean, and aggregate data, resulting in inefficient workflows and limited insight generation.

-The goal is to build a scalable, cloud-based end-to-end data pipeline that transforms raw NYC 311 service request data into clean, analytics-ready datasets and actionable insights.
+The goal is to build a scalable, cloud-based end-to-end data pipeline that transforms raw NYC 311 service request data into clean, analytics-ready datasets and actionable insights that can be used to analyze trends over time.

 ## Project Objectives